Shuba1028/CodeAlpha_AIChatBot/README.md

         scanner.close();
     }
 }
-Output :
-AI ChatBot: Hello!
+🤖 AI ChatBot: Hello!
 I'm your assistant.
 Type 'bye' to exit.
 You: hello
 AI: Hello there!
 How can I help you?
 You: what's your name?